paulscherrerinstitute/data_api_python/Readme.md

-  --to_pulse TO_PULSE   End pulseId for the data query --channels CHANNELS   Channels to be queried, comma-separated list --filename FILENAME   Name of the output file --print               Prints out the downloaded data.
+  --to_pulse TO_PULSE   End pulseId for the data query --channels CHANNELS   Channels to be queried, comma-separated list --filename FILENAME   Name of the output file --overwrite           Overwrite the output file --split SPLIT         Number of pulses or duration (ISO8601) per file --print               Prints out the downloaded data.
 Output can be cut.
 ```